coldmayo/40kAI/README.md

 - Domination:
    - At the end of each turn each objective marker is worth 1 Victory Point to the player who controls it.
 Keep a running score from turn to turn

-These victory conditions are decided by a roll of a D3 and there will be 5 total turns in a game. (or less if one army is completely slain before then)
+These victory conditions are decided by a roll of a D3 before the first turn and there will be 5 total turns in a game. (or less if one army is completely slain before then)

 Current factions available are:
 - Space Marines